Last updated May 15th, 2022

 The Championship – Outright Winner Odds

-Three teams will be promoted.
-Here are the odds to be promoted.
+Three teams will be promoted to Premier League.

 The Championship Relegation Betting Odds